7 Best Chinese Restaurants in Singapore 2023: Absolutely Yummy

 Book a table

-• Highlights
+Highlights

-• Weekend Dim Sum Brunch Buffet (From $69.80): Hai Tien Lo’s extensive buffet with over 60 dim sum creations will leave you feeling like an emperor.
+• Weekend Dim Sum Brunch Buffet (from $69.80): Hai Tien Lo’s extensive buffet with over 60 dim sum creations will leave you feeling like an emperor.
 Delight in the seemingly endless array of meticulously handcrafted dim sum which includes Five Spice Rolls, Chicken Feet with Peanut in Chili Sauce, and Fried Carrot Cake in Chef’s Signature Homemade XO Chili Sauce.
 The key to enjoying the dim sum buffet is to try every morsel of dim sum and go back for seconds of your favorites.

-• Seasonal Themed Menus: Hai Tien Lo mixes it up by offering seasonal themed menus that highlight the Chef’s signature dishes such as Fragrant Duck Confit with Chef’s Specialty Red Wine Sauce.
+• Seasonal-Themed Menus: Hai Tien Lo mixes it up by offering seasonal-themed menus that highlight the Chef’s signature dishes such as Fragrant Duck Confit with Chef’s Specialty Red Wine Sauce.
 The prix fixe menus are a perfect complement to Singapore’s festive seasons.

-MENU: Hai Tien Lo’s well-curated menu of soups, dim sum, barbecues, desserts, and savories is a collection of traditional and modern Chinese culinary gems.
-Broken down into set menus, ala carte, and buffet menus, a perfect meal awaits diners with even the most hard-to-please taste bud.
+is a collection of traditional and modern Chinese culinary gems.
+Broken down into set menus, ala carte, and buffet menus, a perfect meal awaits diners with even the most hard-to-please taste buds.

 MUST-TRIES: